TomasBoda/agent-lang/thesis.md

 - built-in visualisation module for better understanding of the simulation

 ## 1. Theoretical Background
-Before diving into the AgentLang's language specification, it's important to introduce and briefly explain the theoretical background behind the most important concepts used in AgentLang.
-The following sections aim to provide an introduction to agent-based modeling and its use cases as well as a brief overview of language parsers and interpreters.
+Before diving into the language specification, it's important to introduce and briefly explain the theoretical background behind the most important concepts used in AgentLang.
+The following sections aim to provide an introduction to agent-based modeling, its use cases and real-world applications as well as a brief overview of language interpreters and parsers.

 ### 1.1 Agent-based Modeling
-AgentLang is a domain specific language designed exclusively for modeling agent-based simulations.
-Therefore it is necessary to understand the motivation behind the invention of agent-based modeling and its increasing popularity in the recent years as well as to demonstrate its power and significance on several use cases and real-world examples.
+AgentLang is a domain-specific language designed exclusively for modeling agent-based simulations.
+Therefore it is necessary to understand the motivation behind the agent-based modeling technique and its increasing popularity in the recent years as well as to demonstrate its power and applications on several use cases on real-world examples.

 #### 1.2.1 Introduction
 Agent-based modeling is a simulation technique used in many scientific fields to model and understand complex simulations.
 In agent-based modeling, a system is modeled using a set of autonomous entities called agents.
 An agent represents a fundamental meaningful unit of a system, such as a person in an epidemic or a bird in a flock.
-Each agent individually asseses the current situation, both itself as well as other agents and makes decisions based on a set of defined rules.
+Each agent individually asseses the current situation, both of itself as well as of other agents and makes decisions based on a set of defined rules.

-It's important to mention that agent-based modeling is more of a mindset than a technology.
+It's important to note that agent-based modeling is more of a mindset than a technology.
 The main idea behind it is to describe a system from the perspective of its constituent units.
 If we can assess and understand the behaviour of a fundamental unit of the system, we can define the model or structure of this unit, generate a set of these units and let their behaviour and interaction among themselves determine the outcome of the simulation.
 The advantage of such models is their simplicity in terms of understanding and implementation.
 However, even a simple agent-based model can portray complex behavioral patterns and provide insights into the dynamics of the system that it emulates.

 #### 1.2.2 Benefits of Agent-based Models
 Agent-based modeling offers numerous advantages when compared to other mathematical models and simulation techniques.